owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 In the example, we wrap two models (*Store* and *User*) into a presenter and extract only the attributes needed (*Store#name* and *User#email*) for the "create store" screen.
-To summarize, I would like to once again consult Fowler for Presentation Model:
+To summarize this pattern, I would like to once again consult Fowler:

 > Presentation Model is a pattern that pulls presentation behavior from a view. ...
 It's useful for allowing you to test without the UI, support for some form of multiple view and a separation of concerns which may make it easier to develop the user interface.
 >